How to Build a Wine Cellar

 Here we will break down the 3 different types of cooling unit, along with their pros and cons:

 Through-the-Wall, Self-Contained Systems

-Units that go through the walls fit between the wall studs and between rooms.
-These are the easiest and cheapest ways to cool your cellar.
+Through-the-wall units go through the walls, and fit between the wall studs and between rooms.They tend to be self contained units, and are the easiest and cheapest ways to cool your cellar.

 - You don't need a licensed HVAC technician, these can be installed by a general contractor/handyman

 - Most cost-effective cooling option